theicfire/istiogaopen/README.md

 - Make changes
 - yarn build
 - commit the new .tar.gz file
-- git push dokku master:main
+- git push dokku main

 # Logs
 Logs sit in the storage/ directory.
 On the deployed machine, that's at /var/lib/dokku/data/storage/tioga/